wireapp/wire-server-deploy/offline/wiab-staging.md

 ### Helm Operations to install wire services and supporting helm charts

 **Helm chart deployment (automated):** The script `bin/helm-operations.sh` will deploy the charts for you.
 It prepares `values.yaml`/`secrets.yaml`, customizes them for your domain/IPs, then runs Helm installs/upgrades in the correct order.
+Prepare the values before running it.

 **User-provided inputs (set these before running):**
 - `TARGET_SYSTEM`: your domain (e.g., `wire.example.com` or `example.dev`).